hapax/hapax.github.io/assets/teaching.md

 and conquer summits.
 This would turn natural walkers into good hikers, and bring others along who may, with practice, become just as good or better.

-The scrubland is an empty philosophy.
-We are best served, as individuals and as a society, by showing students that hiking is not about walking, but rather, using walking to experience and understand the world.
+By taking them on real hikes, students would learn that hiking is not about the act of walking, but rather *using walking* to experience and understand the world.

 ## A view of the scrubland